Frequently Asked Questions

 What is my return policy?

 ClearSonic Panels are shipped with the paper masking on the surface of the acrylic to prevent scratches during transit.
 Please do NOT remove the masking until you are sure you will keep the panels!
 If you decide you would like to return a CSP and the paper masking has not been removed, we will refund your purchase cost less shipping and a 10% restocking fee provided the panels return in new condition.
 If the masking has been removed, the panels are not returnable.
+Please note, all products from our Blem list are sold 'as-is' and are NOT returnable.
 Click here for return instructions.